What is a delivery hemorrhage and how can it be avoided?

 There are several possible causes:

-• One of the most frequent is that the placenta has not fully emerged.
+• One of the most common: the placenta has not fully emerged.
 In theory, the placenta comes out on its own, but sometimes it doesn't come out, or doesn't come out properly, or part of it remains in the uterus, preventing it from closing properly.
 As a result, the blood vessels fail to close and bleed.

-• A sore in the genital area.
+• A wound in the genital area.
 It may not be the uterus that is bleeding, but the cervix or vagina.

 • A coagulation disorder.
 If a woman bleeds a lot for a long time, it may damage her clotting factors and cause her to bleed even more.
 This can also happen if she doesn't have enough platelets or her coagulation factors are not right, but it's not systematic.

-Hemorrhage can also be due to more than one of these causes.
-The amount of blood lost is then more abundant.
+Hemorrhage can also be due to several of these causes.
+In this case, the amount of blood lost is greater.

-We'd also like to remind you that Elia accompanies you even in the most delicate moments of your life with our range of menstrual pants.
+We would also like to remind you that Elia can support you even at the most delicate moments of your life with our range of menstrual pants.

 Back to blog